-The Regional Transportation Authority (RTA), in partnership with the Chicago Metropolitan Agency for Planning (CMAP), is hosting a call for communities to apply for technical assistance from October 8 to October 28, 2021.
+The Regional Transportation Authority (RTA), in partnership with the Chicago Metropolitan Agency for Planning (CMAP), hosted a call for communities to apply for technical assistance in October 2021.
 The RTA is the oversight, funding, and regional planning agency for the transit Service Boards (Chicago Transit Authority, Metra, and Pace).
 CMAP is the regional planning organization for northeastern Illinois, serving Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will counties.

 Watch a video or scroll down to learn more about the Call for Projects, types of assistance offered, timeline, and frequently asked questions.